JuliaPlots/Plots.jl/RecipesBase/README.md

 number of series to display.
 User-defined keyword arguments are passed through, and the `-->` command can be trailed by flags:

-- quiet:   Suppress unsupported keyword warnings
+- `quiet`:   Suppress unsupported keyword warnings
-- require: Error if keyword is unsupported
+- `require`: Error if keyword is unsupported
-- force:   Don't allow user override for this keyword
+- `force`:   Don't allow user override for this keyword